PDXChinese/pdxchinese.github.io/_pages/peeradvisors.md

   - image_path: /assets/images/activities/pa_steven_niu.jpg
     title: "Steven Niu"
     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_steven_niu/'>Steven is a junior at Catlin Gabel School.
 He is fascinated by neuroscience and behavioral science, and hopes to pursue a career in neurology.
 He is passionate about assisting with social work, helping people through tough times, and doing all he can to make the world a better place.
 Steven enjoys reading, playing D&D with friends, and sleeping.</a></p>"
+  - image_path: /assets/images/activities/pa_sophia_pi.jpg
+    title: "Sophia Pi"
+    excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_sophia_pi/'>Sophia is a junior at Jesuit High School, where she is the Editor-in-Chief of Jesuit’s newsletter, The Pulse.
+She is passionate about equity in education and about making meaningful connections with communities through service and volunteerism.
+In her free time, she enjoys reading, figure skating, traveling, and photography.</a></p>"
   - image_path: /assets/images/activities/pa_aaron_sha.jpg
     title: "Aaron Sha"
     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_aaron_sha/'>Aaron Sha is a 3rd year attending USC as a Pre-Dental major with a Computational Biology Minor.
 Outside of class, he enjoys singing with his A Cappella group, writing for his science-communications journal, and producing music.
 Quarantine permitting, he also loves cooking with his friends and exploring local food venues.</a></p>"